-Find out how ACCA exams are marked, who’s involved, how the ACCA safeguard against mistakes, and what to do if you think your exam result needs checking.
+We are going to look how ACCA exams are marked, who’s involved, ACCA safeguards against mistakes, and what to do if you think your exam result needs checking.

 - How are ACCA exams marked?